mrShahsafi/DRF-For-Test/README.md

 ##TODO:

-[] : Dispaly category and sub-category 's name instead of id's
+[x] : Dispaly category and sub-category 's name instead of id's

-[] : Think more about category and sub-category 's Logic
+[x] : Think more about category and sub-category 's Logic

+[] : Auto generate barcode